NZ conditions of carriage

 "Carriage” means the whole of the operations and services provided by the Company in respect of the receipt, carriage and delivery of the "goods”.

-"Company” means New Zealand Couriers Limited its employees, agents, subcontractors, and assignees.
+"Company” means New Zealand Couriers Limited its employees, agents (Delivery Link Partners), subcontractors, and assignees.

 "Customer” means the person, firm or company specified as the Customer and which term includes any "Contracting Party” in terms of the Act.